glenkleidon/JSON-ND/README.md

    ]
  }
 ```
+Unfortunately, this form does not append the data type so, implementers of JSON-ND is these languages will have manage a minor exception to the rule.

 #### Method-Delegate form
 The same _AddTwoIntegers_ method MAY be defined using the method-delgate form and is intended to convey additional information about the method including the endpoint URI where the method is implemented.